Author Archives: Daniel Page

 The Problem

-For those who aren’t aware, Java is a programming language that requires a piece of software called the Java Runtime Environment to be installed on machines that run Java code.
-Many people use Java to create applications that run in browsers, and to do so browsers need to have a plugin installed.
+For those who aren’t aware, Java is a programming language that requires installing a piece of software called the Java Runtime Environment on machines that run Java code.
+Many people use Java to create applications that run in browsers however to do this, browsers need to have a plugin installed.

 Unfortunately, over recent months there have been numerous security problems discovered in Java, some of which will allow malicious third parties to infect machines running Java with malware via the browser.

-Java’s owners, Oracle, have been slow to issue patches that will fix the security vulnerabilities, and new zero-day exploits are being discovered with alarming frequency.
-Continue reading
+Java’s owners, Oracle, have been slow to issue patches to fix the security vulnerabilities, and researchers are discovering new zero-day exploits with alarming frequency.

 We’re going to take a look at three major reasons why business owners should consider SEO as an ongoing part of their marketing and promotion.